-Fatty liver disease/steatotic liver disease is a condition in which accumulated fat in the liver can lead to swelling and inflammation, which over time may cause liver scarring, cirrhosis, and related health problems.
+Fatty liver disease is a condition in which accumulated fat in the liver can lead to swelling and inflammation, which over time may cause liver scarring, cirrhosis, and related health problems.
 This serious health issue occurs in up to 25 percent of Americans and is frequently caused by excess weight and obesity.
-You are also more likely to develop fatty liver disease/steatotic liver disease if you have diabetes, high lipids and high blood pressure.
+You are also more likely to develop fatty liver disease if you have diabetes, high lipids and high blood pressure.

-Currently, no medications have been approved to treat fatty liver disease/steatotic liver disease, but weight loss can stop inflammation and reverse scarring in the liver.
+Currently, no medications have been approved to treat fatty liver disease, but weight loss can stop inflammation and reverse scarring in the liver.